swanandx/lemmeknow/README.md

 </div>
 <!-- Thnx to choo for above README design <3 https://github.com/choojs/choo/blob/master/README.md -->

 `lemmeknow` can be used for identifying mysterious text or to analyze hard-coded strings from captured network packets, malwares, or just about anything.
-It is [PyWhat](https://github.com/bee-san/pyWhat) but in `Rust`!

 # 🧰 Usage